-The pollutant reduction goals for NPS for nitrogen and phosphorus are 35,178 pounds/year and 9,128 pounds/year, respectively.
+As provided by CAST, the pollutant reduction goals for NPS for nitrogen and phosphorus are 35,178 pounds/year and 9,128 pounds/year, respectively.
 Table F-4.5 provides a comparison of CAST estimated pollutant loads and planning targets for the NPS.
 It also demonstrates that NPS has met its phosphorus goals according to CAST.